Blocktt/EGLEtools/README.md

-# FLCoralBCGCalc
+# EGLEtools
-R Shiny application used to calculate the Florida Coral BCG.
+R Shiny application used to calculate the Michigan EGLE macroinvertebrate IBIs.